scribear/whisper.cpp/README.md

 Changes to ScribeAR:
 - `coi-serviceworker.js` was modified to be typescript compliant, and ran by the app to give us access to `SharedArrayBuffer` for threading
+- Adapter code in `index.html` is adopted into `whisperRecognizer` to instantiate and run the WASM module

+To elaborate on the last point, if you want to use `libmain.js` in your own project you need to do the following:
+- Import `makeWhisper` from `libmain.js`
+- The following functions are exposed by the WASM module to the js code: `init` for loading a ggml module into Whisper, and `full_default` for transcribing a piece of audio.
+You can find their signatures in the `emscripten.c` file in the `whisper.wasm` folder
+- To let the WASM module pass data (in particular transcript) back to the js code, redirect its stderr (see [above](#how-does-emscripten-work) to see how)
+- We recommend referring to `index.html` to see exactly how these functions are used to create a complete web app